-The Bonner Community Engagement Curriculum

-Here are some methods of reflection to consider:

-Reading

 Using articles or books as a foundation for discussion or journaling Compare actual experience to written paper

-Dialogue and discussion (Point/Counterpoint)
+Point/Counterpoint

 Participants read articles with conflicting positions or perspectives on issues related to their service.
 They then contrast the underlying assumptions and discuss.

 Writing

 Letters Home

-Students draft two letters - one before the project and one after

-- The first letter explains their expectations for the project as well as helps them reflect on their motivation to do service

-- In the second letter participants reflect on their achievements and how their attitudes and understanding has changed
+Students draft two letters - one before the project and one after The first letter explains their expectations for the project as well as helps them reflect on their motivation to do service In the second letter participants reflect on their achievements and how their attitudes and understanding has changed

 Group Journals and Personal Journals

-Structured: